'Racist' And 'Shameful': How Other Countries Are Responding To Trump's Slur

 South Africa

-The African National Congress, the ruling party in South Africa, tweeted a response Friday, citing its deputy secretary general, Jesse Duarte.
+The African National Congress, the ruling party in South Africa, tweeted a response citing its deputy secretary-general, Jessie Duarte.

 It is "offensive for President Trump to make derogatory statements about countries that do not share policy positions with the US," the statement read.
 "Developing countries experience difficulties.
 The US also faces difficulties."